Best Goalkeepers in the World (Jul 2026)

 Understanding Age-Share Concentration (ASC)

-Avaí FC's Léo Aragão in the 24-26 age bracket has the highest Age-Share Concentration at +10.1%.
-That means Diogo Costa captures 35.3% of total market value while representing only 25.3% of players in their age group—showing dominant elite status.
+Independiente Santa Fe's Andrés Mosquera in the 30+ age bracket has the highest Age-Share Concentration at +-9.5%.
+That means Mike Maignan captures 40.0% of total market value while representing only 49.5% of players in their age group-showing dominant elite status.

 Value Concentration by Player